Instructor: Dr. Hakan Aydin (email@example.com)

-No early midterm/final exams will be given and make-up exams are strongly discouraged.
+The students must obtain a total score of at least 90 (out of 100) to be considered for an A. A total score less than 50 or a final exam score less than 40 will result in F. No early midterm/final exams will be given and make-up exams are strongly discouraged.
 A student should present an official and verifiable excuse to miss a midterm/final exam (such as a doctor's note).

-Late homework/assignment submissions will be marked down 25% for each day.
 The students are responsible for keeping back-ups of their work while they are working on an assignment.

-Computer Accounts: All students should have accounts on VSE Unix cluster (aka zeus.ite.gmu.edu).
+Computer Accounts: All students should have accounts on VSE Unix cluster (aka zeus.vse.gmu.edu).
 Instructions and related links can be found here.
 Your programs will be tested and graded on the VSE Unix Cluster.
 If you develop your programs on systems other than zeus, it will be your responsibility to port them to zeus before the submission deadlines.

 Classroom Behavior: During the lectures, the students should avoid behavior that may distract others, including chatting, sleeping, playing games.
 The use of electronic devices (including laptops, tablets, cell phones, smartphones, etc.) is not allowed in this class.
 If you feel that your learning will be hampered by not having access to your tablet/laptop computer for note-taking or other course-related purpose, you should speak to the instructor at the beginning of the term.

-Disability Statement: If you have a learning or physical difference that may affect your academic work, you will need to furnish appropriate documentation to GMU Disability Resource Center.
+Disability Statement: If you have a learning or physical difference that may affect your academic work, you will need to furnish appropriate documentation to GMU Disability Resource Center (DRC).
 If you qualify for accommodation, the DRC staff will give you a form detailing appropriate accommodations for your instructor.
 If you have such a condition, you must talk to the instructor during the first week of the term about the issue.